TagVar/IgnitionBackend/README.md

 ```

-4) Navigate to the root of your http server.
+**4) Navigate to the root of your http server.
 Create a directory anywhere in the public folder of your webserver.
 Copy the contents of the "Package Manager" directory into the directory you just created.
-IgnitionBackend is extrmely portable and will function regardless of path as long as the containing directory is within your server's public directory.
+IgnitionBackend is extrmely portable and will function regardless of path as long as the containing directory is within your server's public directory.**

 # PACKAGE INSTALLATION INSTRUCTIONS: